-The St. John's University Libraries' Reference department provides drop-in reference service at campus library reference desks, e-mail and text reference through the Ask Us!
-Service, and one-on-one reference service by appointment.
+The St. John's University Libraries' Reference department provides drop-in reference service at campus library reference desks, e-mail and text reference through the Ask a Librarian service, and one-on-one reference service by appointment.

 Reference service is provided by librarians throughout the University Libraries.
 Librarians are always scheduled at the Reference Desk in the Reference Department at each campus during regular university hours.
 Additional Reference Services include:

-Ask us!: Email a librarian with your research questions.
+Ask a Librarian: Email a librarian with your research questions.
 Response time is usually within 6 hours.

 Schedule an In-Person Reference Appointment on Queens Campus via Timetrade.
 (New!)

 Did you know that, in addition to obtaining information and referral services at the St. John's Libraries' Reference Desks, you can set up a one-on-one consultation with a librarian who will advise you on effective research strategies?
 Each St. John's librarian has an additional subject specialty and is available to participate in your session, when needed.

 To make a one-on-one Reference Appointment, contact Prof. Lucy Heckman, Head of Reference, Queens Library or Prof. Lois Cherepon, Staten Island Library.
 You may also contact Librarian Subject Specialist to schedule a private or small group research consultation.

 St. John's University Libraries run workshops throughout each semester on different aspects of doing research and using software.
 Find the workshop you want and register online.
 Workshops are free to students, faculty and staff members.